bazel-contrib/SIG-rules-authors/go-tutorial.md

 We are not installing bazel by hand for this tutorial, but are using Bazelisk.
 Bazelisk is a wrapper for Bazel written in Go.
-It automatically picks the correct version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
+It automatically picks the correct version of Bazel given your current working directory, downloads it from the official server (if required), and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

-Now how about we actually write some code!
+Now, how about we actually write some code?
 We are going to create a simple Go program and then add Bazel to the project.
 We have structured the tutorial in this manner since at times you migrate to using Bazel with an existing project, and at other times you